 Hackers hit EA, steal source code for FIFA 21 and more

-According to reports, hackers made off with 780GB of data from EA, which publishes notable video game series including FIFA, Battlefield and the Sims.
+EA confirms an attack in which hackers reportedly nabbed 780GB of data from the company behind games like FIFA, Battlefield and the Sims.

 More in www.cnet.com